Who’s Doing Instructional Guitar Videos Right?

 His approach was nicely detailed plus he made things very easy to see by using a camera angle that provided a more realistic point of view.
 Like looking at your own fingering hand – nice!

 If you’re highly visual It doesn’t get much better than that.

-The video’s about 3 years old with reasonably good production quality, certainly not pro shot.
-After poking around a bit, I found the quality of the newer material has stepped up with a more professional feel.
+The video is about 3 years old with reasonably good production quality, certainly not pro shot.
+After poking around a bit, I found the quality of the newer material has a more professional feel.

 While he does use popular guitar standards in most of his other 450 plus videos, he falls short in the deep dive for concepts that make the music work.

 Overall, Andy’s approach is very concise and engaging without being overly technical.
 If you’re a beginner looking for a casual one stop shop for the basics this is a great place to start.